 Since there is greater certainty in load in the near term versus longer term, it was anticipated that removal of the LFE uncertainty may support a lower reserve margin in the near term.
-Interestingly, however, Astrapé ran a sensitivity that removed the LFE uncertainty and results showed a slightly higher reserve margin was required (0.25%) compared to the Base Case.
+Interestingly, however, Astrapé ran a sensitivity that removed the LFE uncertainty and results showed a slightly higher reserve margin (0.75%) was required compared to the Base Case.
 Astrapé ran a second sensitivity that removed the asymmetric Base Case distribution and replaced it with the originally proposed normal distribution.
-The minimum reserve margin for 0.1 LOLE increased by 1.0% in the Base Case to 17.0%.
-Since removing the LFE actually increases the reserve margin required to meet the 0.1 LOLE standard (since over-forecasting load is more heavily weighted than under-forecasting load), Astrapé and the Company believe that a 17% minimum reserve margin is appropriate to use for each year of the planning period.
+The minimum reserve margin for 0.1 LOLE increased by 1.0% in the Base Case to 20.25%.
+Since removing the LFE actually increases the reserve margin required to meet the 0.1 LOLE standard (since over-forecasting load is more heavily weighted than underforecasting load), Astrapé and the Company believe that a 17% minimum reserve margin is appropriate to use for each year of the planning period.